How to dye hair naturally with henna

 5. Leave in place for 2 to 4 hours, depending on how dark you want the color to set.

 6. After 2 to 4 hours, rinse thoroughly then dry hair naturally.
 Avoid shampooing for 24 to 48 hours to allow color to set.

 - Wipe away any drips immediately with a damp rag.

 - Wear plastic gloves, because henna will stain your hands and nails.

-- Apply a generous amount of natural lip or body balm to mask exposed skin around hair line.
+- Apply a generous amount of non-synthetic lip or body balm to mask exposed skin around hair line.

 - Henna should not stain a clean tub or tile but it will likely stain any soap residue on these surfaces, so make sure surfaces are squeaky clean.